 - Before or after a show of hands has been taken on any question, the chair of the meeting may require, or any Member may demand, a written ballot.
 A written ballot so required or demanded shall be taken in such manner as the chair of the meeting shall direct;

 - If there is a tie vote, the chair of the meeting shall require a written ballot, and shall not have a second or casting vote.
 If there is a tie vote upon written ballot, the motion is lost; and

 - Whenever a vote by show of hands is taken on a question, unless a written ballot is required or demanded, a declaration by the chair of the meeting that a resolution has been carried or lost and an entry to that effect in the minutes shall be conclusive evidence of the fact without proof of the number or proportion of votes recorded in favour of or against the motion.

-- Members may cast their vote by proxy.
+- Members may cast their vote by proxy or electronic means.

-The directors of a GSA-UW, hereinafter referred to as the “Board”, shall manage or supervise the management of the activities and affairs of the GSA-UW in compliance with the Act.
+The directors of a GSA-UW shall manage or supervise the management of the activities and affairs of the GSA-UW in compliance with the Act.